Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 To me, this seems like a dead end, but I don’t think most people realize that.
 Maybe they haven’t gone as far.

 Henry Chong: Yes.
 I mean, certainly, one thing I can tell you is that no matter how rich you might get, there’s always someone richer.
-There’s always someone stronger, and faster, and better looking with more car.
-Certainly, in the age of the internet and Instagram, it’s a very real and powerful thing.
-A lot of people talk a lot about the internal and social media and living in the 21st century in a connected world.
+There’s always someone stronger, and faster, and better looking with more cars.
+Certainly, in the age of the internet and Instagram, FOMO I think is a very real and powerful thing.
+A lot of people talk a lot about the internet and social media and living in the 21st century in a connected world.
 None of this is new.
 Coveting thy neighbor’s goods is certainly nothing new.
 The only difference now is the scale of it and the accessibility of it.

 I was talking earlier about how I think it is useful to define happiness and pleasure as two separate things to begin with.
-But at the same time, I’m not sure that’s worthwhile to dig too deep into the definition of happiness per se.
-Because as Marcus [INAUDIBLE 00:10:56] would say, “A lot of people, you know what the good life is, you just need to live it.”
+But at the same time, I’m not sure that it is also that worthwhile to dig too deep into the definition of happiness per se.
+Because as Marcus Aurelius would say, “A lot of people, you know what the good life is, you just need to live it.”
 A lot of us know when we’re happy.

 It’s not something you need to think about in an analytic definitional sense.
 You know when you feel good.
 You know when you feel calm and peace.
 You know when you feel passion about something.
 The problem is, most people just don’t know how to get there or they try and reach for happiness and all they end up is finding pleasures to try and fulfill them.
 I go on Instagram, I feel unfulfilled, so instead I will order junk food and make myself feel better.